raleel/Mythras-Imperative/Mythras-Imperative-MARKDOWN-2024-27-01.md

 #### Climb

 A character that moves adjacent to or starts the Turn next to a climbable surface or object may climb at a rate equal to the Base Movement Rate.
 The character cannot have moved faster than a Walk and must have movement remaining, with the distance climbed being reduced by any movement already used.
-Worn armourarmor hinders climbers by an amount equal to the Armor Points of the heaviest item worn.
+Worn armor hinders climbers by an amount equal to the Armor Points of the heaviest item worn.

 #### Crawl